 "I am a teacher in LPS and head of the house...I have to move and it is impossible to find affordable housing!
 If I am forced to leave because of the housing...where does that leave my students?"

 - Diamond District resident

-52 Comprehensive Housing Affordability (CHAS) data, 2012-2016 5-year estimates.
-All data in this section is pulled from this source.
+53 Comprehensive Housing Affordability (CHAS) data, 2012-2016 5-year estimates 54 American Community Survey, 2013-17 5-year estimates

 Affordability Gap